sadia-azam89/human-resource-sql-project/README.md

     - The company's overall employee count has been increasing over the years.

 11. **Tenure by Department:**
     - On average, employees stay with the company for about 8 years.
 Legal and Auditing departments have the highest tenure, while Services, Sales, and Marketing have the lowest.

+this is the link from where i learn this project https://www.youtube.com/watch?v=PzyZI9uLXvY